NEW HOMES AND ADDITIONS

 To confirm whether or not the intended development is permitted within the proposed zone, please Click Here to view the applicable Zoning By-Law, or contact the SIPD.

 - Completed application form (Click Here for PDF);

 - Detailed site plan (Click Here for PDF);

-- One (1) easily-readable paper copy and one (1) legible PDF copy of plans, formatted to an 11” x 17” size or smaller, and which are signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date).
+- One (1) easily-readable paper copy and one (1) legible PDF copy of building plans, formatted to a minimum size of 11” x 17”, and which are signed and sealed by a Manitoba Licensed Professional Engineer (dated within one year of the complete application date).
 For plans formatted to a larger size, one (1) paper copy and one (1) PDF copy are required.
+If there is no PDF available, two (2) paper copies are required.
 Plans are to be drawn to a minimum scale of 1:500 or 1”= 40’;

 - Residential building plans must include the following: Building Elevations; Foundation plan; Floor plans; Section plans; Detailed construction notes and specifications; Schedules for doors and windows; Ventilation Plan including calculations; Shop Drawings (can be provided at the framing stage); Identification of principle source of heat; Floor joist, electrical, plumbing and heating layouts; and a 9.36 Manitoba Energy Code review;

-- Developer approval letter (if applicable) (new home builds only);
+- Developer approval package (if applicable) (new home builds only);

 - Lot grade and driveway/culvert permits (if there's no existing lot grade or access) (processed by the municipality);

 - Total construction value (i.e., final project costs including all material and labour);

 - Sewer and water connection fees (processed by the municipality).
 Please contact Manitoba Sustainable Development regarding requirements for a proposed septic tank and/or well if municipal services are not available (new home builds only);